HappyTapir/TimeKeeper/README.md

   <li>0.1.1 Minor formatting changes.
 No changes in functionality.</li>
   <li>0.1.2 Changed method of determining whether commands are sent by GM.</li>
   <li>0.1.3 Added handling of incorrect inputs, with feedback in case an invalid time or expiry entry is attempted.</li>
+  <li>0.2.0 Recoded.
+Added formatting using the Roll20 default template.
+Overall output is less verbose and less spammy (hopefully).</li>
 </ul>